 - Office Manager

 Office managers help a division or office run smoothly by overseeing projects, coordinating with employees, and reporting to executives.
 They may also help implement policies and procedures in the office.
-Office managers may likewise play a role in budget management by drawing on their analytical skills gained from a political science program.
+Office managers may play a role in budget management by drawing on their analytical skills gained from a political science program.
 Some positions require a bachelor's degree.

 - Call Center Supervisor

 Call center supervisors oversee a team of call center agents, carrying out the company's policies and procedures and managing staff and customer care.
 They often report to management and perform customer service.
 Call center supervisors also train agents and implement policies to maximize the center's business.
-The communication skills gained in a political science program help professionals in this field.
+The communication skills gained in a political science program can help professionals in this field.

 - Administrative Coordinator